awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-getting-started.md

 To get started in your new portal, you must assign a portal administrator\.
 The portal administrator creates projects, chooses project owners, and assigns assets to projects\.
 Portal administrators can see all of your AWS IoT SiteWise assets\.

 If you're using SiteWise Monitor for the first time, you can choose the user that you created earlier to be the portal administrator\.
-If you haven't created users, navigate to the [AWS Single Sign\-On console](https://console.aws.amazon.com/singlesignon/) to define at least one user that you can specify as the portal administrator\.
+If you haven't created users, or you want to add another user as a portal administrator, you can create an AWS SSO user from this page\.
 Alternatively, you can connect an external identity provider to AWS SSO\.
 For more information, see the [AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

-![\[The invite administrators step of the portal creation process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-invite-portal-administrators-console.png)

 **To invite administrators**

 1. Select the check boxes for the users that you want as your portal administrators\.
-The users are added to the **Selected users** list\.
+This adds the users to the **Selected users** list\.

-   If you don't see the user that you want to add in the list, navigate to the [AWS Single Sign\-On console](https://console.aws.amazon.com/singlesignon/) to add users to your identity store\.
-You can then return to your portal configuration to add the user to the list of portal administrators\.
-For more information about how to add users to AWS SSO, see [Manage your AWS SSO directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)\.
+**Note**
+If you use AWS SSO as your identity store, and you're signed in to your AWS Organizations master account, you can choose **Create user** to create an AWS SSO user\.
+AWS SSO sends the new user an email for them to set their password\.
+You can then assign the user to the portal as an administrator\.
+For more information, see [Manage identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html.html)\.
+![\[The invite administrators step of the portal creation process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-invite-portal-administrators-console.png)

 1. \(Optional\) Choose **Send invite to selected users**\.
 Your email client opens, and an invitation is populated in the message body, as shown in the following example\.
 ![\[The invitation email body that is sent to your portal administrators.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-send-portal-administrator-invitation-console.png)